 - In which courts have they appeared and acted as legal counsel; and

 - Whether the lawyer or the legal practice in which they work focuses exclusively on criminal law matters.

 Andrew Williams has presented this information.
 His educational credentials, work history and expertise in the practice of criminal law are detailed on this page.

 Question 2.
 Does The Legal Practice Focus Exclusively In Criminal Law Matters?

-There are a lot of law firms practicing in WA.
+There are a lot of law firms practising in WA.
 Most of them focus on areas of the legal profession other than criminal law.
 For advice and representation on criminal law matters, it’s important to engage a lawyer whose practice focuses solely on criminal law.
-At the Law Offices of Andrew Williams, we don’t practice other areas of law like Family Law, Property Law, Commercial Law or matters of that kind.
+At the Andrew Williams Criminal Law Offices, we don’t practice other areas of law like Family Law, Property Law, Commercial Law or matters of that kind.
 Our firm specialises and practices exclusively in criminal law and traffic law matters.
 Andrew Williams has dedicated his whole legal career to representing persons accused of offences under the criminal law of WA.

 Question 3: Will You Be The Lawyer To Handle My Case In Court?